jennyballif/jennyballif.github.io/_posts/2017-06-01-science-mom-s-guide-to-water-part-5.md

   question, and more, in Part 5 of the water series.
 headline: >-
   Water is known as the "universal solvent," but there's one thing it does not
   dissolve: oil.
-In this instalment we explore some of the amazing things you can do with these two very different liquids.
+In this installment we explore some of the amazing things you can do with these two very different liquids.
 tags: Science Mom Guide
 fbimage: fbSMG5.png